Pontoon Dock DLR station

 Pontoon Dock is a station on the Docklands Light Railway (DLR) in Silvertown in east London, which is on the Woolwich Arsenal branch, opened on 2 December 2005.
-It is located in the east of Silvertown in the London Borough of Newham, in the redevelopment zone known as Silvertown Quays, and is in Travelcard Zone 3.
+It is located in the east of Silvertown in the London Borough of Newham, in the redevelopment zone known as Silvertown Quays, and is in London fare zone 3.

 History

 Originally DLR trains from Canning Town ran easterly to Royal Victoria and on to Beckton.
-On 2 December 2005 the King George V branch (since extended to Woolwich Arsenal) was opened and gave another, more southeasterly, route on which there are now four intermediate stations, West Silvertown, Pontoon Dock, London City Airport, and King George V.

-During the London 2012 Olympic games it was connected by a pathway over the road to the exit of the ExCeL centre.
+On 2 December 2005 the King George V branch (since extended to Woolwich Arsenal) was opened and gave another, more southeasterly, route on which there are now four intermediate stations, West Silvertown, Pontoon Dock, London City Airport, and King George V. During the London 2012 Olympic games it was connected by a pathway over the road to the exit of the ExCeL centre.

+At around 00:45 GMT on 1 November 2025, one person suffered facial injuries in a knife attack at the station.
+Police subsequently arrested 32-year-old Anthony Williams, from Peterborough, on suspicion of attempted murder and possession of a bladed article.
+These charges came after Williams had been arrested and charged with allegedly carrying out the 2025 Cambridgeshire train stabbing attack, which occurred later on the same day.

+Pontoon Dock station will be upgraded with work starting in summer 2026 and expected to complete in 2028.
+This will include the construction of six new escalators and a new mezzanine level.

 Location

 The track through Pontoon Dock parallels the (A1020) North Woolwich Road, and gives excellent views to the south across the Thames Barrier Park of the Thames Barrier.
 Pontoon Dock station is near the small eponymous quay, the Barrier Point residential complex and Royal Wharf, a large commercial and residential development on the riverside, which now covers the location previously owned by Brunner Mond, where the infamous Silvertown explosion occurred and where there is now a small memorial.

 As of September 2016, this memorial has been moved to the main park of the Royal Wharf development.

 A crossover at Pontoon Dock allows trains to reverse in service disruptions.